s-fuerst/Vahana.jl/docs/src/definition.md

 ```
 # Model Definition

-This page describes all the functions and structures used to define
+This page describes the functions and data structures employed to
-the model and to create an uninitialized simulation.
-In Vahana the
+define the model and to instantiate an uninitialized simulation.
+In
-simulation state and the transition functions that changes the state
+Vahana the simulation state and the transition functions that changes
-are decoupled, therefore we do not need to define the transition
+the state are decoupled, eliminating the need to define the
-functions before we create the simulation.
+transition functions prior to creating the simulation instance.

 The usual workflow is as follows:
-- Define all Agent and Edge types
+- Define the Agent and Edge types
 - Create a [`ModelTypes`](@ref) instance
-- Register the defined Agent and Edge types
+- Register the Agent and Edge types and optionally the Parameters and Globals
 - Call [`create_model`](@ref) to create an model (state space) object
 - Call [`create_simulation`](@ref) to create an uninitialized simulation of this model